 This course builds on the rich tradition of Catholic social teaching found in the papal, Vatican, and conferences of bishops documentary history and brings the insights of Catholic social ethics and biblical studies to bear on current social justice realities.
 Attention will be given to primary source documents in the prophetic and wisdom literature traditions of scripture and the social encyclicals found in CST.
 The course a) presents the concerns of justice making/justice breaking in the primary literature of these traditions, b) explores the social, economic, and educational conditions of those who are vulnerable or otherwise marginalized, and c) considers how to realize the preferential option for the poor as the Gospel demand for justice.

 The Course engages theological ethics in promoting global health as an urgent good and right that is integral to a vision of just society.
 Global health challenges (from HIV/AIDS to poverty and underdevelopment) are studied by highlighting international examples (from Asia, Africa, and the Americas) that help to identify the theological agenda and to implement it.
 Public health concerns and universal health coverage are part of this agenda worldwide.
 The Course’s theological analyses and proposals rely on Catholic and Protestant insights (from social doctrine to philosophical and theological bioethical discourse).

-The course begins with an investigation of the tools of social analysis as a means of getting beneath the surface of issues of injustice.
-Following it reviews Catholic social teachings, as a means of offering a theological foundation for educating for justice.
-Finally, it looks at educational methods from the early 20th century to the present, methods that reflect education itself is a work of justice.
-The course concludes with student groups presenting lessons in which they have: used tools of investigation and analysis on an issue; incorporated theological reflection; and developed a methodology for effective education.
+The course begins with an investigation of the tools of social analysis as a means of getting beneath the surface of issues of injustice, followed by a review of Catholic social teachings as a means of offering a theological foundation for educating for justice.
+Finally, it looks at educational methods from the early 20th century to the present that reflect on education itself as a work of justice.
+The course concludes with student groups presenting lessons in which they have used tools of investigation and analysis on an issue, incorporated theological reflection, and developed a methodology for effective education.